Physical activity in pregnancy

 Activities that work for you

-Within most areas of the country there are antenatal exercise classes available where you can meet up with other pregnant women and share your stories of pregnancy and offer support to one another, this may help in keeping you motivated to carry on exercising through your pregnancy.
-Some examples of antenatal classes include yoga, aquanatal (in a swimming pool) and active birth (a form of yoga that helps prepare you for labour).
+Antenatal exercise classes provide an opportunity to meet up with other pregnant women and may help in keeping you motivated to carry on exercising through your pregnancy.
 If you would rather go it alone then there are plenty of other options such as walking, jogging, swimming or just dancing around the room to your favourite music!
-If you go to a gym, then make sure you tell your trainer that you are pregnant and check that they are qualified to offer advice to pregnant women, Pregnancy is a great opportunity for you to maintain or start being physically active and make it become a habit so that once your baby is born you can continue exercising, which could help to shift that post pregnancy weight.
+If you take part in exercise classes, make sure you tell your instructor that you are pregnant and check that they are qualified to offer advice to pregnant women.
+Pregnancy is a great opportunity for you to maintain or start being physically active and make it become a habit so that once your baby is born you can continue exercising, which could help to shift that post pregnancy weight.

-Royal College of Obstetricians and Gynecologists – Statement on exercise in pregnancy
+Royal College of Obstetricians and Gynecologists – Recreational exercise and pregnancy